 There are two types of overdraft:

-- Unarranged overdraft: this is when you go overdrawn by more than your arranged overdraft limit or where you haven't agreed an overdraft limit and your balance goes below £0.
+account (or when you go past your arranged overdraft limit) and this has not been agreed with the account provider in advance.
 Unarranged overdrafts can incur higher fees than arranged overdrafts.
 This can also affect your credit rating and any overdraft review your current account provider carries out.

 Overdrafts are repayable on demand which makes them different to other forms of credit.

-Overdrafts can be useful for short-term borrowing, for example, to tide you over until payday.
+Arranged overdrafts can be useful for short-term borrowing, for example, to tide you over until payday.
 Their advantage is that they’re flexible and that you can dip into them at any time while your agreement lasts.
-You can also repay your overdraft whenever you like, without any early repayment charges.
+You can also repay your arranged overdraft whenever you like, without any early repayment charges.